obhi-d/mrgui/README.md

   - UI element placement follows directional flow and alignment rules
   - You can declare elements using horizontal flow, or vertical flow
   - You can optionally align elements on column boundaries or Panel boundaries
-    - Each element will occupy a single column unless by default
+    - Each element will occupy a single column by default

 ### Declarative